-- A. Capital Needs Assessment (CNA).
-107 Except as noted below, each project selected for award will be required to perform a detailed physical inspection to determine both short-term rehabilitation needs and long-term capital needs to be addressed through a Reserve for Replacement Account.
-A CNA must be submitted with the Conversion Plan. - 1.
-For FHA transactions, owners must use the CNA eTool and follow applicable requirements in the MAP Guide governing exemptions.
-The CNA must be completed by a qualified, independent third-party professional. - 2.
-For all non-FHA transactions using equity sources of financing, the equity provider will determine the scope of work and required Initial Deposits to the Reserve for Replacement (IDRR) and Annual Deposits to the Reserve for Replacement (ADRR), as long as the ADRR is not less than \$450 per unit per year.
+- A. Capital Needs Assessment (CNA).138 Except as noted below, each project selected for award will be required to perform a detailed physical inspection to determine both short-term rehabilitation needs and long-term capital needs to be addressed through a Reserve for Replacement Account.
+A CNA must be submitted with the FinancingConversion Plan. - Transition to CNA eTool.
+HUD is in the process of developing a standardized CNA eTool for multifamily housing that will also be required of all RAD For FHA transactions.
+This new CNA eTool will be required as part of any RAD Financing Plan (or application for FHA Firm Commitment) submitted six months after publication of the CNA eTool.
+Any CNA submitted prior to this date, owners must use the CNA eTool and follow the guidance in the PCA tool described under Revision 1 of this Notice.139 - Contractor Qualifications.applicable requirements in the MAP Guide governing exemptions.
+The CNA must be completed by a qualified, independent third-party professional as required in the appropriate HUD guidance (the RAD PCA or the CNA eTool)... - Exemptions.
+HUD will exempt the following transaction types from CNA requirements, with the exception of preparing the 20 Year Reserve Schedule and the Utility Consumption Baseline (UCB): - a.
+For non FHA transactions, - 2.
+ProjectsFor all non-FHA transactions using equity sources of financing, the equity provider will determine the scope of work and required Initial Deposits to the Reserve for Replacement (IDRR) and Annual Deposits to the Reserve for Replacement (ADRR), as long as the ADRR is not less than \$450 per unit per year.
 Submission of a CNA to HUD is not required unless the owner proposes an ADRR below this minimum threshold. - 3.
 For all other transactions (i.e., without any FHA-insured debt or equity financing sources): - a.
 The Project Owner must provide a copy of a CNA completed within 12 months of RAD Conversion Plan submission by a qualified, independent third-party professional. - b.
-A CNA will not be required to include an assessment of critical or immediate needs if the project: - i. was built within the last 5 years; or - ii. qualifies as new construction or "substantial rehabilitation" (generally defined as meeting Level 3108 Alterations per the 2012 International Building Code for Existing Buildings).
+A CNA will not be required to include an assessment of critical or immediate needs if the project: - i. was built within the last 5 years; or